IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp_impl.md

 ## The `libassp` port

 Here, we briefly describe our strategy for porting the `libassp` to R. The port of the `libassp` to the R eco-system was achieved using the foreign language interface provided by the R system as is described in the R Extensions manual (see https://cran.r-project.org/doc/manuals/r-release/R-exts.htmlWriting).
 To port the various signal processing routines provided by the `libassp` and to avoid code redundancy a single C function called `performAssp()` was created.
 This function acts as a C wrapper function interface to `libassp`'s internal functions and handles the data conversion between `libassp`'s internal and R's data structures.
 However, to provide the user with a clear and concise API we chose to implement separate R functions for every signal processing function.
 This also allowed us to formulate more concise manual entries for each of the signal processing function provided by `wrassp`.
-R Example \@ref(rexample:wrassp-genWrapper) is a pseudo-code example of the layout of each signal processing function `wrassp` provides.
+The R code snippet below is a pseudo-code example of the layout of each signal processing function `wrassp` provides.

 ```r